Axia-Tech/AXIA-wiki/docs/general/faq.md

 ## Governance

-### What prevents AXIASolar governance from failing?
+### What prevents AXIACoin governance from failing?

-AXIASolar's governance has already been shown to work.
-Examples can be found in the runtime upgrades that have successfully taken place through on the testnets as well as in a real economic environment on [AXIALunar](https://lunar.wiki.axiacoin.network) and AXIASolar itself.
+AXIACoin's governance has already been shown to work.
+Examples can be found in the runtime upgrades that have successfully taken place through on the testnets as well as in a real economic environment on [AXIALunar](https://lunar.wiki.axiacoin.network) and AXIACoin itself.

 It is fair to say that the field of on-chain blockchain governance is still new, and no one can claim to know exactly what the optimal version of on-chain governance is yet.
-However, AXIASolar takes a brave step forward in pioneering thought-through mechanisms for evolving a blockchain.
+However, AXIACoin takes a brave step forward in pioneering thought-through mechanisms for evolving a blockchain.

 Blockchains need a method to adapt and evolve.
-Therefore, an on-chain governance system was necessary for the long-term success of AXIASolar.
-Ultimately, it is the token holders that are responsible for preventing AXIASolar's governance from failing by using their economic value and conviction to sway the progression of the protocol.
+Therefore, an on-chain governance system was necessary for the long-term success of AXIACoin.
+Ultimately, it is the token holders that are responsible for preventing AXIACoin's governance from failing by using their economic value and conviction to sway the progression of the protocol.

-### What prevents AXIASolar governance from becoming plutocratic?
+### What prevents AXIACoin governance from becoming plutocratic?

-A savvy reader might have noticed that the answer to the previous question endowed the token holder with the ultimate responsibility to ensure that AXIASolar's governance does not fail.
-By following the train of this assertion, one might assume that AXIASolar's governance is susceptible to becoming ruled by a few large token holders (called _whales_ in trading parlance) and therefore become a mere plutocracy (rule of the rich).
+A savvy reader might have noticed that the answer to the previous question endowed the token holder with the ultimate responsibility to ensure that AXIACoin's governance does not fail.
+By following the train of this assertion, one might assume that AXIACoin's governance is susceptible to becoming ruled by a few large token holders (called _whales_ in trading parlance) and therefore become a mere plutocracy (rule of the rich).